Packing List Day Trips

 We paddle rain or shine.
 It’s essential that you’re prepared for any weather conditions we may encounter.
 Please bring 2 sets of warm clothing.
 Avoid cotton apparel and blue jeans!

-Rubber boots High top/shin height, often referred to as the Alaskan sneaker (or wellies by our friends across the pond).
-If you don’t have them we can provide.
+Rubber boots We provide rubber boots.
+High top/shin height, often referred to as the Alaskan sneaker (or wellies by our friends across the pond).

 Base layers/long underwear This layer wicks moisture away from your skin, keeping you warm and dry.
 Pack both a top and bottom layer.